wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/powerapps/get-started-with-model-driven-apps-in-powerapps/includes/4-explore-sample-model-driven-apps.md

     ![Dynamics 365 Administration Center](../media/admin-center.png)

-4. Select your database in the list, and then select **Open**.
+4. Select your database in the list, then select **Open**.

     ![Select a database](../media/select-database.png)

 5. Go to **Settings \> Solutions**.
-6. Select the solution for the app that must be deleted, and then select **Delete**.
+6. Select the solution for the app that must be deleted, then select **Delete**.

     ![Delete a solution](../media/delete-solution.png)